rust-lang/book/src/ch17-04-TODO.md

 This pattern is quite common and useful.
 Futures compose with other futures, so you can build really powerful tools using smaller async building blocks.
-For example, you can  use this same approach to
+For example, you can use this same approach to combine timeouts with retries, and in turn use those with things like network calls—the exact example we started out with at the beginning of the chapter!

 [collections]: https://doc.rust-lang.org/stable/book/ch08-01-vectors.html#using-an-enum-to-store-multiple-types
 [dyn]: https://doc.rust-lang.org/stable/book/ch12-03-improving-error-handling-and-modularity.html